 Thinking of selling your home in the next year or so?
 Curb appeal makes a big difference to prospective buyers.
 Dead plants, moldy siding and broken gates or latches can serve as immediate turn-offs.
 It can be difficult to assess what needs to be done to improve curb appeal.
 A real estate agent can provide additional ideas that may apply to a specific home and property.
-The following 7 tips are easy ways for homeowners to go about boosting curb appeal before
+The following 7 tips are easy ways for homeowners to go about boosting curb appeal before listing a property.

 Easy Updates to Improve Curb Appeal

 There are a number of affordable solutions to quickly make a home look more inviting.
 These suggestions help solve common problems faced by the average home seller.
 Does it squeak or need repair?
 Broken latches on gates or windows, wobbly railings and a cracked or broken walkway requires attention.
 Make any functional or cosmetic repairs